 Note:

-Youth Days provide enhanced hunting chances for youth hunters 12–15 with a junior hunting license.
+Youth Days provide enhanced chances for youth hunters 12–15 with a junior hunting license.
 Young hunters may hunt ducks, coots, mergansers, Canada geese, and brant in each zone.
 Youth Days have the same daily bag restrictions for these species as the regular season.
 However, the September Canada goose bag limitations do not apply.
 A licensed adult hunter with a HIP registration and duck stamp for safety and instruction must accompany young hunters.
-The mentor cannot carry a rifle, longbow, or crossbow when hunting.
+The mentor cannot carry a rifle, longbow, or crossbow.
 However, hunters who are not mentoring the young are not restricted.

 New York allows six ducks daily, including mergansers and sea ducks like scoters, eiders, and long-tailed ducks.
 Certain species are restricted.
 Hunters cannot take harlequin ducks, and within the daily limit of 6, they can take no more than 4 mallards (2 of which can be hens), 3 wood ducks, 2 black ducks, 1 pintail, 1 scaup (except during the specified 20-day period mentioned in the season’s table where 2 may be taken), 2 redheads, 2 canvasback, or 4 sea ducks (with no more than 3 scoters, 3 eiders, or 3 long-tailed ducks).
 The 3 eiders can only have one hen.
 The daily limit for other New York duck species is 6.

-Canada Geese Season
+Canada Geese

 NY Canada Geese Season